lkendrickd/httpapi/README.md

 ## Project Structure

 - `service/`
     - `main.py`: The entry point of the application.
-Sets up the FastAPI app and routes.
+Sets up the FastAPI app and starts the server.
+    - `app.py`: Contains the `create_app` function to configure the FastAPI application.
     - `config.py`: Defines the `Settings` class for configuration management.
     - `error_handlers.py`: Contains custom error handlers for the application.
     - `handlers.py`: Defines the request handlers for various endpoints.